Nectridea: Classification

 There has been some controversy over the precise classification of Nectridea over the past century, and even whether it constitutes a valid monophyletic clade.
 A few older studies consider nectrideans to be very basal tetrapods, related to Ichthyostega or colosteids.
 However, most studies generally place nectrideans inside the subclass Lepospondyli.
 Aistopoda, a group of legless lepospondyls, have often been allied with particular families of nectrideans, but not the order as a whole.
 For example, Anderson (2001) positioned diplocaulids as close relatives of Aistopods with urocordylids and scincosaurids as progressively more primitive members of the group.
 On the other hand, Ruta et al. (2003) claimed that urocordylids were closer to aistopods.
 As aistopods do not possess most nectridean features, they have traditionally been excluded from the group.
 However, this would make Nectridea an invalid paraphyletic group as the aistopods, may have been descended from nectrideans, are not considered nectrideans themselves.

+At least some nectrideans may be stem-tetrapods, less closely related to modern terrestrial vertebrates than all terrestrial vertebrates are to each other.

-The following is a cladogram from the Ruta et al. (2003):
+The following is a cladogram from Ruta et al. (2003):

+In their 2026 description of the Scottish nectridean Albadris, Herring and colleagues used the phylogenetic dataset of Milner & Ruta (2009) under maximum parsimony to recover the following tree, with aistopods as the outgroup to a clade formed by Urocordylidae as the sister group to Scincosaurus (Scincosauridae) + Diplocaulidae.
+These results are displayed in the cladogram below: